lindseyr23/GuitarHero430/README.md

    - (if not already present) Solder female connectors to the other end of the jumper wires.
 4. **Secure Connections:**
    - Use heat shrink tubing to insulate and secure the soldered connections.
-#### Usage:
-- Connect the female connectors to the corresponding male connectors on your control board or microcontroller.

 #### Notes:
 - Handle the soldering iron and heat shrink tubing carefully to prevent injuries or damage to components.